cmriat/l0/README.md

 ![Improvement](./assets/improvement.png)
 * Model name + NB-Agent indicates directly evaluate the model with NB-Agent without training.

-And L0 gained competitive performance compared with other works:
+L0 also gained competitive performance compared with other works:
 ![Comparison](./assets/7b_comparsion.png)
 * All compared with 7B models